Depew Union Free School District

 Depew Union Free School District is a school district in Depew, New York, United States.
-The superintendent is Dr. Jeffrey Rabey.
+The superintendent is Jeffrey Rabey.
 The district operates three schools: Depew High School, Depew Middle School, and Cayuga Heights Elementary School.

 Administration

 The district offices are located at 5201 Transit Road, inside of Depew High School and Middle School.
 The current superintendent is Mr. Jeffrey Rabey.